collocations.org

 We have only a small reserve of coal.

-hold sth in, leave sth in, keep sth in
+hold sth in, keep sth in, maintain

 The crack troops were held in reserve behind the front line.